 Charissa S. L. Cheah, Ph.D.

+Dr. Cheah received a Fulbright Research Fellowship Grant to Italy (2017-2018) to engage in research exploring the group identities and adjustment of Muslim Tunisian adolescents in Sicily.
 She was also awarded a fellowship by the Foundation for Child Development: Changing Faces of America’s Children – Young Scholars Program (YSP) (https://www.fcd-us.org/about-us/young-scholars-program/) and a Visiting Scientists Fellowship award by the Scientific and Technological Research Council of Turkey.

 Additionally, Dr. Cheah is an associate editor for the journal Child Development and an editorial board member of the journals the International Journal of Behavioral Development, and Parenting: Science and Practice.
 Dr. Cheah has also consulted for the Nickelodeon Jr. Television series Dora the Explorer and Ni Hao Kai-lan as a Cultural Content Manager.